COVID-19: Herd immunity can't be strategic choice or option in India, says health ministry | Headlines

 "Till a vaccine comes up, following COVID-appropriate behaviour is the social vaccine against the disease."
 The officer also said phase 1 and 2 human clinical trials of two indigenously developed COVID-19 vaccine candidates have started.
 Bhushan also said the government has so far received 131 claims under the Rs 50 lakh COVID-19 insurance scheme for healthcare providers and payments have already been made in 20 cases.

 "Under the scheme, we have received 131 claims.
 The claims are a bit slow in coming as the families are initially in a state of shock and therefore it takes time to sign and fill up the necessary paperwork.
 "Out of these 131 claims, in 20 cases payments have already been made.
 In Sixty-four cases payment has been processed and would be made in the coming few days while 47 cases are with different state governments," he said.
-About the spread of coronavirus infection in the country, Bhushan said Maharashtra, Delhi and Telangana have reported the maximum number of cases.
+The maximum number of cases are in Maharashtra, Delhi and Telangana, Bhushan said.

 Due to enhanced testing infrastructure, on an average 4,68,263 COVID-19 tests have been conducted daily from July 26 to 30.
 The recovery rate among COVID-19 patients too has increased from 7.85 per cent in April to 64.44 per cent on Thursday, the officer said.
 "Recoveries are now 1.9 times the number of active coronavirus cases.
 Bhushan further said that 21 states and Union Territories have case positivity rate less than 10 per cent, while in four it is less than five per cent.
 The COVID-19 positivity rate in Rajasthan is 3.5 per cent, Punjab 3.9 per cent, Madhya Pradesh 4 per cent, and Jammu and Kashmir 4.7 per cent, he said.